davegutz/myStateOfCharge/SOC_Particle/README.md

 All information including code, data sheets, scripts, the source for this document is organized in the open GitHub repository https://github.com/davegutz/myStateOfCharge.
 The MIT license is applied to make all this information open.
 Most information is in the primary application folder SOC_Particle, named after the first prototype:  a Particle Photon PLC running a 'state of charge' counting algorithm.
 Moving alphabetically, the first folder 'Battery State' is a record regarding the theory of LiFeP04 battery state of charge (SoC) monitoring.
-The subfolder 'EKF' is a record of theory of Extended Kalman Filter as applied to SoC.
+The sub-folder 'EKF' is a record of theory of Extended Kalman Filter as applied to SoC.
 Inside the 'sandbox' folder are Python models of this topic.
 The second folder 'dataReduction' collects raw CoolTerm data capture files '.txt.'
 The README.md file at the top level has a listing of the different types of scripts run using the 'talk' function through CoolTerm UART transmit/receive interface to generate these files.
 That is normally done as regression testing to understand code change.
 Those are sometimes renamed as '.xls', '.xlsx', or '.ods' to plot by hand using Microsoft Excel or Open Document Spreadsheet.
 By renaming them the hand work is remembered in the repository and not over-written by the next regression test runs through the script series.
 The '.stc' files are CoolTerm configuration files that are useful to save.
-The subfolder 'figures' is a permanent collection of data reduction runs, see the 'py' folder of the data reduction Python scripts.
-The subfolder 'temp' is a scratch folder used by the Python scripts.
+The sub-folder 'figures' is a permanent collection of data reduction runs, see the 'py' folder of the data reduction Python scripts.
+The sub-folder 'temp' is a scratch folder used by the Python scripts.
 The '.csv' files in there are useful for debugging the Python scripts.
 The folder 'datasheets' has hardware datasheets as well as snapshots of any hand-drawn schematics in 'Schematics' and a folder 'pSpice' with LTSpice modeling of the circuits.
 The folder 'lib' is created by Visual Studio Particle Workbench to import Particle-specific code libraries.
 The folder 'py' was mentioned before.
 It is the Python scripts used for data reduction.
 It was handy to run the same scripts to overlay data on predicted model results.
 So any design work could be performed by iterating on a particular script run that has a problem, modifying the Python model of the application to find solutions.
 Inside 'py' is a folder 'pyDAGx' where I store my own Python libraries.
 The 'venv' folder is maintained by pyCharm IDE.